 Unlike the years before, where a workspace was limited to the tools you needed to work with, the role of these spaces has now shifted towards a people-centric approach.
 Employees are placed at the center of the design process, and intended outcomes have shifted from an efficient work process to an improved quality of life.
 Investing in employee well-being through design can offer a high return on investment purely due to the fact that with this approach, factors like low morale and high labor turnovers are minimized while productivity and goals are being continuously met.

-Features that can help your business incorporate office design that promotes well-being are as follows:
+Features that can help your business incorporate office fit out that promotes well-being are as follows:

 This is one of the most important factors to consider, as bad layouts can make an office feel stuffy and frustrating to work in.
 Eliminate unnecessary trips around the office and use direct paths that are accessible and easy to find.
 Create various zones that can address different employee needs.
 These zones include, private zones for focused work, open areas that encourage dialogue, meeting and conference rooms for official meetings, resource rooms for specific tools like printers, and general areas for informal banter.
 A good office layout is one that is able to balance between individual and team work, as well as formal and informal sessions.